 The crises to which companies are exposed are numerous and disruptive.
 In addition to COVID-related issues, 2022 is a year full of heavy digital security challenges for companies, with cyberattacks in particular posing a threat to activities and reputations across the board.

-A Business Continuity Plan, or BCP, is a tool that enables companies to maintain their operations in spite of disruptions.
-This type of document has already played a major strategic role in many companies’ resilience during the pandemic.
+The Business Continuity Plan, or BCP, is a tool that enables companies to maintain their operation in spite of disruptions.
+This type of document has already played a major strategic role in many companies’ resilience to the coronavirus crisis.
 But what is a BCP?
 How can you conceptualise and implement it in your organisation?
-This article is takes a close look at the various standards and elements that make up a Business Continuity Plan as well as some of the benefits of a BCP.
+How to manage the risk management through the team?
+Here is everything you need to know about the Business Continuity Plan.

 The BCP is a strategic tool for companies, allowing them peace of mind when faced with a crisis, safe in the knowledge that they will emerge more resilient.
 Furthermore, it is an essential way of facing a crisis situation while preserving business continuity, as was required during the COVID-19 pandemic.